Le Building: Plot

 Inside a crooked, brick apartment complex, a burly man, with a Russian military uniform hanging on his wall, showers, while belting out a song in his native tongue.
 A short, elderly woman in the apartment next door finds this to be a nuisance.
 She rouses from her chair and knocks on the wall between their two rooms.
 Her knocking causes a porcelain dolphin figurine to fall to the ground and shatter.
 This startles her cat, who then jumps from their third story window sill.
 The cat lands on a clothes rack underneath and bounces onto the helmet of an oncoming motorcyclist.

-Gripping onto the helmet for its life, the cat causes the motorcyclist – enroute on a pizza delivery – to swerve uncontrollably in the road.
+Gripping onto the helmet for its life, the cat causes the motorcyclist – en route on a pizza delivery – to swerve uncontrollably in the road.
 A bus barely misses hitting them – and then collides into a nearby parking meter.
 The motorcyclist, unable to stop, inadvertently drives into the apartment complex.
 Crashing up the stairs, his vehicle comes to a sudden halt on the second floor, sending a small pizza through the mail slot of a closed door.
 A naked, obese woman steps out of her bathtub and slips on the pizza.
 She grabs hold of a shelf above her, but the shelf breaks.
 A radio that had been perched on the shelf is catapulted through an open window and hits a crane operator in the face.

 Upon collision, the crane operator passes out.
 Crumpling forward onto the crane's control panel, the operator unconsciously pushes two levers forward - as a result, the crane rotates.
 A giant magnet suspended by a wire from the crane attaches itself to the parked bus.
 As the bus driver stands outside in the road with his back turned, his vehicle is carried away.
 The Russian man, still singing, notices the bus hurtling towards his window.
 He lets out a startled scream.
 The old woman, still pounding against the wall, hears a loud crash.
 She mutters irritably, and with a "hmph", walks back to her chair.
 Outside, the bus continues circling through the air, the screaming Russian man plastered against its window.
 The building has almost entirely been destroyed.
 A single beam holds up the old woman's room – she presumably remains oblivious to the catastrophe outside.